-Where neither the approval of independent shareholders nor any other form of protection can be provided, a general offer under this Rule will be required.
+Where neither the approval of independent shareholders nor any other form of protection can be provided, an offer under Rule 9 will be required.
 In such circumstances, however, the Panel may consider an adjustment of the highest price, pursuant to Note 3 on Rule 9.5.

-The requirements of the Rule will not normally be waived in a case where a major shareholder in a company rather than that company itself is in need of rescue.
-The situation of that shareholder may have little relevance to the position of other shareholders and, therefore, the purchaser from such major shareholder must expect to be obliged to extend an offer under the Rule to all other shareholders.
+The requirements of Rule 9 will not normally be waived in a case where a major shareholder in a company rather than that company itself is in need of rescue.
+The situation of that shareholder may have little relevance to the position of other shareholders and, therefore, the purchaser from such major shareholder must expect to be obliged to extend an offer under Rule 9 to all other shareholders.